davidgiga1993/mixing-station-docs/docs/ui-controls.md

 # UI Controls
-This page shows the most common UI controls and how to use them
+This page shows the most common UI controls and how to use them.

+You can always also use **right click** instead of **press and hold** if you're using a mouse.

 ## Knobs